odkr/properset.lua/README.md

 `properset` allows to properly handle sets that contain objects, tables, or other sets, sports a rich and sane interface, and is well-documented.

+This has not yet been released!

 Comparison of Set Packages in Lua
 ---------------------------------

-I have found the following approaches
+I have found the following approaches:

 * Roberto Ierusalimschy's example in
   [*Learning Lua*](https://www.lua.org/pil/11.5.html)